typewriter-editor/json-patch/README.md

 ### `createJSONPatch<T>(target, updater)`

 This helper function simplifies the process of creating a patch based on modifications.
 You provide an initial object and an `updater` function.
 Inside the `updater`, you receive a proxy of the object and the `JSONPatch` instance.
-Changes made to the proxy (e.g., `proxy.name.first = 'Bob'`), or direct calls to the patch instance (e.g., `p.increment(...)`), are collected into the final patch.
+Changes made to the proxy (e.g., `proxy.name.first = 'Bob'`), or direct calls to the patch instance (e.g., `patch.increment(...)`), are collected into the final patch.

 The proxy allows for type-safe property access and automatically generates `replace`, `add` (for array `push`), and `remove` (for `delete` or array `pop`/`splice`) operations.